-- On the end of the tether cable that has no connector installed, use scissors to slit open the outer jacket and expose the first inch of wires as shown in Figure 2.3-1 - Then pulling the brown pair of wires tear the jacket back about 15" (38 cm) as shown in Figure 2.3-2 and Figure 2.3-3 - 3.
-Trim the torn cover off being very careful not to nick any of the wires as shown in Figure 2.3-4 - Thread about 2" (5 cm) of each pair through the hole in a thruster housing cap, and tie a knot on the inward side of the caps, as shown in Figure 2.3-5. - Strip about 1⁄4" (7 mm) of insulation from the end of each wire, for the green, blue, and orange pairs. - 6.
+- 1. On the end of the tether cable that has no connector installed, use scissors to slit open the outer jacket and expose the first inch of wires as shown in Figure 2.3-1 - Then pulling the brown pair of wires tear the jacket back about 15" (38 cm) as shown in Figure 2.3-2 and Figure 2.3-3 - 3.
+Trim the torn cover off being very careful not to nick any of the wires as shown in Figure 2.3-4 - 4.
+Remove the brown wire pair by cutting them using the wire strippers. - 5.
+Run about 1" (2.5 cm) of each wire pair through the hole in a thruster housing cap, and tie a knot on the inward side of the caps, as shown in Figure 2.3-5. - 6.
+Using the wire strippers, strip about 1/4" of insulation from the end of each wire, for the green, blue, and orange pairs. - 7.
 Select a pair of wires and one of the taped motors.
-Attach the solid color wire to the positive terminal marked in step 2.1.
+Twist the solid color wire through the positive terminal marked earlier.
 The striped wire attaches to the other terminal.
-Bend the stripped end of each wire through the terminal, and squeeze the wire tightly onto the terminal using needle-nose pliers. - 7.
-Solder the wires onto the two terminals of the motor, as shown in Figure 2.3-6. - 8.
-Repeat Steps 5 and 6 for the other motors and their tether wire pairs.
+Bend the stripped end of each wire through the terminals, and squeeze the wire tightly onto it as shown in Figure 2.3-6. - 8.
+Solder the wires onto the two terminals of the motor.
+NOTE: Soldering guidance can be found on page 29. - 9.
+Repeat for the other motors and their tether wire pairs.